masfour7/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Include a short video demonstrating the finished result.\*\*\***

-## Currently working on it; I apologize for being a bit late
+## Currently working on it; I apologize for the delay